Lanxin-MRDVS/V2Pro-Kit/README.md

 # MRDVS V2 Pro - Infrastructure-Free Fusion-SLAM™ Localization Module

-## Overview
+## 1. Overview

-The MRDVS V2 Pro is the all-in-one embedded localization device engineered as the core positioning source for the modern digital warehouse: AGVs, AMRs, and the full spectrum of Material Handling Vehicles (MHVs) - from forklifts and reach trucks to pallet trucks and tow tractors.
-Its compact, integrated design unifies a 2D SLAM LiDAR, a ceiling-forward vision sensor, and an IMU into a single, factory-calibrated unit.
+The MRDVS V2 Pro is an all-in-one embedded localization device engineered to serve as the core positioning source for the modern digital warehouse, supporting AGVs, AMRs, and the full spectrum of Material Handling Vehicles (MHVs)—from forklifts and reach trucks to pallet trucks and tow tractors.
+Its compact, integrated design combines a 2D SLAM LiDAR, a ceiling-forward vision sensor, and an IMU into a single, factory-calibrated unit.

-At its heart lies our Fusion SLAM™ technology - a tightly-coupled fusion algorithm and a deep-learning engine honed through nearly ten years of real-world data accumulation and corner-case refinement.
-Forged by this experience, the system continuously evaluates and weights multi-sensor data in real time, adapting to environmental conditions to ensure reliable, uninterrupted operation.
-Through this intelligent, adaptive fusion of LiDAR point clouds, visual features, and IMU data, it consistently delivers stable ±3 cm accuracy at 10 Hz - all processed onboard.
+At its core is our Fusion SLAM™ technology—a tightly coupled sensor fusion algorithm and deep-learning engine refined through nearly ten years of real-world data collection and corner-case optimization.
+Built on this experience, the system continuously evaluates and weights multi-sensor data in real time, adapting to changing environmental conditions to ensure reliable, uninterrupted operation.
+Through the intelligent fusion of LiDAR point clouds, visual features, and IMU data, it consistently delivers stable ±3 cm localization accuracy at 10 Hz, with all processing performed onboard.

-## Key Applications
+## 2. Key Applications

 The V2 Pro is engineered for three core operational needs: